 I could ramble [even more] about the implicit themes of horticulture, agronomy, and livestock which could be gleaned from the Saw series overall: the tacit likeness of flesh and anatomization [wherein Kramer details the literal and figurative bodywork of each apparatus he devises in his instructive recordings] to industrial meat production.
 Another thing I could ramble [even more] about is the horological dimension underlain in Kramer’s adoption of the pig guise since Saw IV reveals its origins to be from a zodiacal festival; but I’d think Kramer is too much of an empiricist to afford that much to fate or some prescription of cosmic order.
 I’m more inclined to think of a more blatant likeness in which Kramer regards subjects as bonafide hogs and is more or less apotropaic as he personally adopts the literal guise of one.

-Saw IV markedly conveys the crucial roles played in everyday [and the after-]life by law enforcement.
+Saw IV markedly conveys the crucial roles played in everyday life and afterlife by law enforcement.
 Each film depicts subjects whose agonized [inter]connections arise from jurisdictive actors whom relish and uphold the venality of carceral regimes.
 Praxes and politics underlay the wrongdoing players suffer or execute.
 Depending on what you believe in—fate or magistry—sanctions Kramer interposes can be read overall as karmic or coincidental.

 Saw IV proffers that life is conditioned on the vagaries of law enforcement.
 Kramer transposes Rigg’s compulsion to ‘save everyone‘ to reflect the proclivity of disciplinary, surveillance societies to—perhaps, unwittingly—tyrannize its citizens.
 Judiciaries and officers can and do summarily have marginalized positionalities incarcerated or executed for thwarting their purview.
 As Rigg strives to take all matters into his own hands and obsesses over missing or deceased colleagues, he inadvertently absconds the very social order he resolves to maintain.
 He comprises a class of professionals whom cultivate and are privy to a wealth of information, domains, and governance unbeknownst to underlings or outsiders.
 Everyday people cannot monitor, enforce, or escape law and order.
 Therefore, they oblige these things lest they be punished or exiled.